Carbon-Zero/CarbonZero/README.md

 More detailed instructions and human assistance can be found at our Discord Channel.
 You also have the option of using our one-click install script coming shortly.

+For the emission schedule and other statistics, please see the following document https://1drv.ms/x/s!Ak29tYPgxTFlhLsgwyhoSImOp2OMCw

+You can also find this information in a simplified format in our Discord.